Unconventional Savings Tip: Assess Need and Wants

 Chances are, by the time you get to the checkout aisle, you’ll have changed your mind, and if not, no harm done.

-It’s a simple tips, and it can be uncomfortable – because food cravings are some of the hardest impulses to ignore.
-But it really can save you a lot of money, and even force you to eat healthier!
+It’s a simple tip, and it can be uncomfortable – because food cravings are some of the most challenging impulses to ignore.
+But it can save you a lot of money and even force you to eat healthier!

 P.S.
 What’s your best unconventional savings tip?
 Leave a comment below – I’d love to hear from you!